lwig-wg/protocol-comparison/draft-ietf-lwig-security-protocol-comparison.md

 ~~~~~~~~~~~~~~~~~~~~~~~
 {: #fig-compare2 title="Comparison of message sizes in bytes without Connection ID" artwork-align="center"}

-The details of the message size calculations are given in the following sections.
+The cTLS example in Figure 1. is taken from {{I-D.ietf-tls-ctls}}.
+The details of the other message size calculations are given in the following sections.

 ## DTLS 1.3